marcelfranke/sqlserverkonferenz/README.md

 # SQL Server Konferenz

-In this repository I share my talks and code from my sessions at the SQL Konferenz (https://sqlkonferenz.de)
+In this repository I share my talks and code from my sessions at the SQL Server Konferenz (https://sqlkonferenz.de)

 2019: Databricks meets PowerBI